jjcall/ads-docs-mirror/docs/icon.md

 ## Spacing props

-Icons support a spacing prop to add padding around the icon. spacious spacing sets the bounding box to 24px; utility icons support an additional option, compact, that sets the bounding box to 16px.
+Icons support a spacing prop to add padding around the icon. spacious spacing sets the bounding box to 24px.
+Both small and utility icons support an additional option, compact, that sets the bounding box to 16px.

 ```jsx
 import React from 'react';